 Criminal is the word I’ll use for the decision to leave what was once an outhouse as one part of a three piece bathroom that sacrificed half of a kitchen.
 I so wish I had taken pictures, but I was focused on tearing it out in a timely manner as I needed to make sure I had time to close the hole.
 I found one that I took to capture original wallpaper, but the wood you see in the background was the toilet room.
 The wood structure wasn’t crafted to any modern code and yet newer insulation had been stuffed in the gaps.
 It was a hot mess that was fortified because the poorly constructed frame had been covered in asphalt siding, a thin layer of foam insulation and then vinyl siding attached by what seemed like 1000s nails.
 I thought it funny that the owners who installed the asphalt siding wanted a toilet with a view (see glow on left), but the owners who installed the vinyl siding covered, but did not insulate or close the opening on the inside.
 Can you imagine how cold it must have been using that toilet in the winter.
 At any rate, it took me the better part of a Saturday to rip the structure off.
 My footing was precarious as I was working over an open pit that was once a latrine.

 I used the true 2x4s I salvaged from the front porch to stud out the opening.
 I used the porch roof sheathing to close the hole.
 Two layers of the sheathing brought the opening even with the original wood siding of the house, which was in pristine condition.
 That would have made a nice feature wall in the toilet room, but not nice enough to keep it.
 Another layer of sheathing will be needed to make that section even with asphalt siding.
 The vinyl will be replaced as underneath it are two windows that had been covered.
 WHY???????
-I siding contractor wanted $24,000 to put new siding on the house, which would have included removing the bump out and closing the hole.
-I got a second bid after all my sweat equity and their quote was $18,000.
-I’ll claimed that as $6,000 saved, although I am looking for more siding bids.
+Based on bids I had gotten I’ll claimed that I saved myself about $6,000 doing this work myself.

 The rot on the front porch and wall of 2nd bedroom left no doubt as to my need take the house down to the studs, despite the previous owner passing his plumbing and electrical rough-in by cutting channels in the plaster.
 Most of what he installed I’m not using, so my first task after closing was removing the framing and HVAC ducts he had placed on the first floor.
 Kitchens and bathrooms sell houses, but not a full 3pc bathroom located off a kitchen you cut in half to accommodate said bathroom.
 Tearing all the framing out took the better part of a weekend, but I was able to do it by myself and man what a difference it made to the space.
 This is going to be one gorgeous kitchen.